Just-Tara/Codrume/README.md

 ## Technologies Used

-CodeEditor leverages a modern web development stack to provide a rich and responsive user experience.
+Codrume leverages a modern web development stack to provide a rich and responsive user experience.

 | Category      | Technology                                                                                        | Description                                                                 |
 | :------------ | :------------------------------------------------------------------------------------------------ | :-------------------------------------------------------------------------- |